 When Is the Best Time

 The Valley of Fire State Park is an explosion of colours just an hour from Las Vegas.
-The wintertime is the quietest, and this park is magical, constantly changing with the sunlight.
+The winter time is the quietest, and this park is magical, constantly changing with the sunlight.
 The best pictures can be taken at sunrise, later in the afternoon, and at sunset.

 Valley of Fire Weather

 The state park has a warm and arid climate due to its location in the Mojave Desert.
-I only categorize the weather and temperatures in the Valley of Fire in three seasons.
+I only categorize the weather and temperatures in the Valley of Fire into three seasons.
 Why?
 The summer lasts much longer, and the climate is utterly different to the typical four seasons.
 I will try to give you an idea of the best time with the most pleasant temperatures for an outstanding experience in the Valley of Fire.

 Scorching in the Summer (May-September)